Arda8888/cve/Cross-Site Scripting.md

 /foms/index.php

 ## Description:
-Food Ordering Management 1.0 is vulnerable to a reflected XSS vulnerability caused by the lack of filtering of input content in the textarea tab in /foms/index.php.
+Food Ordering Management 1.0 is vulnerable to a Cross-Site Scripting vulnerability caused by the lack of filtering of input content in the textarea tab in /foms/index.php.
 A malicious attacker can exploit this vulnerability to generate a link containing malicious code to lure the victim into clicking on it.

 Status: Low risk